REPLACE IT!

 Beam Me Up Scotty

 The bottom floor of our home consists of 3 bedrooms, a kitchen, a full bath, utility room and a large open space.
 The open space used to be 2 bedrooms that were removed by the previous owner.
-They had to leave a couple of posts to support the structure above.
+When they removed the walls they had to leave a couple of posts to support the structure above.

-We use the space as a recording studio and for parties enjoying the pool table.
-We needed to be able to open the space, move the pool table to the side and make room for musicians.
+We use the space as a recording studio and for parties enjoying the pool table or ping pong.
+We needed to be able to open the space, move the pool table to the side and make room.

 One post we easily removed but the other was supporting a 20 foot span of the main floor above.
 To fix this we needed some engineering help from the professionals.
-I spoke with an architect then called Husky Lumber in Franklin, Tn.
+After speaking with an architect I called Husky Lumber in Franklin, Tn.
 They were able to price me a beam solution that would be more than enough to cover whatever crazy party of people we might ever have in the living room above.

 The post colored red needed to go!